genicsblog/genicsblog.com/_posts/gouravkhunger/2021-02-07-ways-to-open-a-new-activity-in-an-android-app.md

 The idea that comes to my mind to write this post was to help some beginners in Android app development, to let them know how to link two or more activities in Android.
 I am going to mention 2 ways in which you can do this.

-This post is gonna be a very basic one but my main motive in it was that beginners sometimes don’t know about this and they ask dumb questions on StackOverflow.
+This post is gonna be a very basic one but my main motive in it was that beginners sometimes don’t know about this and they ask silly questions on StackOverflow.
 So here I am getting started with it.

 But first, you need to have at least two activities in your project.
 Suppose there is an `Activity1` and an `Activity2`.
 The java files associated with them are `Activity1.java` and `Activity2.java`.
 Here I am assuming that you want to navigate from `Activity1` to the `Activity2`.